 Elan Vineyards' owner and winemaker, Patrick Elliott-Smith, was born in the United States to a French mother and an American father.
-His grandfather Rene´ had an extensive wine cellar, with many pre World War II Bordeaux wines.
+His grandfather René had an extensive wine cellar with many pre-World War II Bordeaux wines.
 The grandchildren were allowed two to three drops of red wine in their water, barely enough to change its color.
-Grandmother Madeleine would always exclaim, "Rene´, you will make them drunk!"
+Grandmother Madeleine would always exclaim, "René, you will make them drunk!"
 And that's how Patrick began to appreciate fine wines at a young age.

 For viticulture information on what we are doing now, click here.